Fertility treatment add-ons.

 • knowledge derived from audit and routinely collected data, sometimes called statistics

-• knowledge derived from the experience of patients/service users and professional
+• knowledge derived from the experience of patients/service users and professionals

 The approach to evidence should aim to ensure information: